How To Get Over Unrequited Love Or One-Sided Relationship

 - Embrace Real love.
 Discover your self-value and what you want from a relationship, and when you are truly ready go out there and get the relationship that you truly deserve – with caution.

-These are the 14 stages to get over unrequited love.
+These are 14 techniques to get over unrequited love.

 You can’t force the horse to drink the water.
 The horse has to want to drink the water.
 Similarly, you can’t force someone to love you.
 So, why do you want them, if they do not want you, anyway?

 If they do not love you for the person that you are, why do you love them?